tw-in-js/twind/documentation/40-reference/README.md

 - inline apply: styles are generated in order they are declared
   - `@(underline font-bold)` -> `@(underline,font-bold)`
   - `Link@(underline font-bold)` -> `Link#12345`
-- inline shortcut: style are generated as defined by twind — same as if they where used alone
+- inline shortcut: styles are generated as defined by twind — same as if they where used alone
   - `~(underline font-bold)` -> `~(underline,font-bold)`
   - `Link~(underline font-bold)` -> `Link#abcdef`
 - comments